SUMIF with Multiple Criteria (Table of Contents)

 Now search and select the SUMIF function as shown below.

-Pros of SUMIF with Multiple Criteria
+Pros and Cons of SUMIF with Multiple Criteria

-- It is good to use multiple criteria with SUMIFto get the result quickly.
+- It is good to use multiple criteria with SUMIF to get the result quickly.

 - We can insert as many criteria as required.